andrewdavidmackenzie/flow/docs/first_flow/first_flow.md

 separate flow description files, to enable encapsulation and flow reuse.

 In this case it is the only one, and no hierarchy of flows descriptions is used or needed.
-You can see the TOML root flow definition for this flow in the flowsample crate's fibonacci sample.
+You can see the TOML root flow definition for this flow in the `flowr` crate's fibonacci example.
 [root.toml](../../flowr/examples/fibonacci/root.toml)

 ### Interaction with the execution environment